 Amy Champagne ’87

-After Williams, Mezzo-soprano Amy Champagne went on to earn a Master of Music degree from the University of Michigan.
+After Williams, mezzo-soprano Amy Champagne went on to earn a Master of Music degree from the University of Michigan.
 Since then, she has performed as a soloist with the Hartford Symphony, Connecticut Opera, Opera Express, Greater New Britain Opera, CONCORA, and Simsbury Light Opera.
 She joined the Hartt School of Music faculty in 1994.
 Champagne received the D.H.
 Baldwin Fellowship for Excellence in Piano Teaching, awarded by the Baldwin Piano and Organ Company.

 Brian Coughlin ’95

-A composer and bassist, Brian is a founding member and director of the new music Fireworks Ensemble.
+A composer and bassist, Brian was a founding member and director of the new music Fireworks Ensemble.
 Brian has performed hundreds of concerts throughout the United States in venues ranging from venerable classical music institutions such as the Seiji Ozawa Hall at Tanglewood, to prominent jazz venues such as the Saratoga Jazz Festival, to major rock clubs such as Toad’s Place in New Haven.

 Anthony Cummings ’73

 Cummings is a Professor of Music at Lafayette University where he has also served as Provost and Dean of the Faculty.
 He earned his Ph.D. in historical musicology from Princeton University and is a specialist in European music of the medieval and early-modern periods and in early jazz.